Karen Marshalsay announced for Celtic Connections

 experience."

-Eadarainn a’ Chruit : Between Us the Harp is out now on Cramasie Records.
+Eadarainn a’ Chruit : Between Us the Harp is out now on Cramasie Records and available from Bandcamp.

 Nick Harper releases the album of the show